-2016 is closed pretty quickly!
+2018 went by so fast!
 Did you feel the same as well?
-The month of December approached and I started thinking – where did all those 335 days go!
-It felt like just few months back we were having a fun New Year Party and now we are in the end of the year.
+The month of December approached and I started thinking – where did all those 365 days go!
+It felt like just few months back we were having a fun New Year Party and now we did another New Year’s Party!
 I guess I have started feeling the same for past few years.
 The years are flying by too quickly!
-I guess our fast pace life could be a reason to blame on!
+I guess age and our fast pace life could be a reason to blame on!

-But I’ve no complaints about 2016 flying by too soon.
+But I’ve no complaints about 2018 flying by too soon.
 I did have one rocking year.
 A year where there were so many highs.
 Of course there were some heart aches, but I’m trying to see the brighter side.
-Our blog won one of the most prestigious online awards repeatedly.
-I’m talking about DMBLGiT.
-We also undertook some projects, both small and big ones.
-We also cooked up a storm during the year, posted close to 150 recipes.
-Become a little bit richer in props, made some friends from blogging world who turned to become friends for life and learnt and unlearnt a lot of things both in blogging world and in real life!
+We cooked up a storm during the year, posted over 150 recipes.
+Owned my first ever Instant pot, love it so much already and guys are showing so much love to our recipes that I can’t be excited and thankful enough!
+My focus on SEO has grown and I continue to learn and explore everyday.
+Made some new friends from blogging world who turned to become friends for life and learnt and unlearn a lot of things both in blogging world and in real life!
+Much needed!

 I don’t really make resolutions when the new calendar year begins, but I do jot down my goals for the year.
-Like spend more quality time with family, travela lot more,develop new models for robotics training, learn few new technicalities, try and understand topics like social media marketing(I suck at it), venture into new fields like writing cookbooks(my e-cookbooks, which by the way I had planned last year as well, but lazy bum me, couldn’t do it!
-Fingers crossed – hopefully this year), learn to be have patience in life, control over the anger outbursts and work harder to better myself in all the fields.
+Like spend more quality time with family, travel lot more, develop new models for robotics training(oh well, if you didn’t know me well, I’m an entrepreneur working in the field of robotics training), learn few new technicalities, try and understand topics like social media marketing(I suck at it), venture into new fields like writing cookbooks(my e-cookbooks, which by the way I had planned last year as well, but being a lazy bum, I couldn’t finish it yet!
+Fingers crossed – hopefully this year), learn to be more patience.
+Just work harder to better myself in all the fields.

 The best part of any curry is they are very forgiving.
 You can use whatever vegetables/meat you have or prefer and even add different proportions of the masala/spices, and you will still end up with a good tasting meal.

 Of course you can, that’s the best thing about curries.
-You can cook them in crock pot pressure cooker or on a skillet and still get finger licking good curries!
+You can cook them in crock pot, pressure cooker or in a pan and still get finger licking good curries!
 Slow cooking in crock pots will make the masala blend really well with in the dish.
+So crock pot is one of the best options to make chickpea curry.

 I personally haven’t stored them in freezer for simple reason the entire batch is wiped clean the same day every time I cook vegetable chickpea curry .
 But to answer that question, I guess you can freeze the curry.
 I would generally reheat in the microwave after defrosting because sometimes the sauce tends to dry up a bit but is fine after microwaving, I guess.